HarshalPatel1972/Celebal_Project_FINAL_2025/replit.md

 ## Overview

 SpotlightNow is a cinema booking platform that provides users with an immersive movie discovery and ticket booking experience.
 The application features a modern, cinema-themed UI with real-time seat selection, secure payment processing, and comprehensive booking management.
+Currently showing 17 real movies from TMDb API with working search functionality and watchlist management.

 ## User Preferences